madhans476/FP_Growth_analysis_spark/README.md

 Steps to run the code:
   - Download the code and dataset.
-  - In the code change the line 22 with the loaction of your dataset.
+  - In the code change the line 22 with the location of your downloaded dataset.
   - Execute the code.

 We attached our project findings in a report.